 Beans and Peas

 Again these can be grown in pots if you don’t have enough room in your garden, just ensure they are properly supported and sheltered from any winds.
 The benefit of growing peas and beans is that they grow relatively quickly and generally do better at this time of year rather than when it’s much warmer.

 There is also something very satisfying about podding your own peas, although most will end up being eaten before they get to the cooking pot!

-Obviously there are no quick return with pumpkins, but at least your children will recieve a lesson in patience.
+Obviously, there’s no quick return with pumpkins, but at least your children will receive a lesson in patience.
 But, how better to celebrate Halloween with a carved pumpkin or to tuck into a pumpkin pie at Thanksgiving that they have grown themselves.